ervandew/eclim/src/doc/content/guides/java/maven/mvn/classpath.rst

 Updating .classpath
 -------------------

-Once you have performed the :ref:`initial setup <:mvnrepo>`, updating the Eclipse ``.classpath`` file is as easy as executing the following at a command line\:
+Once you have performed the :ref:`initial setup <:MvnRepo>`, updating the Eclipse ``.classpath`` file is as easy as executing the following at a command line\: